Meyniel's conjecture holds for random graphs

 [1]{\be\lab{#1}} {\end{equation}} { for all $s$ and $r$ such that $sd^r \le n / \log n$.
 This establishes (i) in this case.

-Suppose now that $sd^r = cn$ with $1/ \log n< c = c(n) \le 1$.
+Suppose now that $sd^r = c'n$ with $1/ \log n< c' = c'(n) \le 1$.
 Using~(\ref{eq:i}), we have that $U= \bigcup_{v \in S} N(v,r-1)$ has cardinality $(1+o(1))sd^{r-1} $.
 Now $N[U]$ has expected size

-since $c \le 1$.
-Chernoff's bound~\eqn{chern} can be used again in the same way as before to show that with high probability $|N[U]|$ is concentrated near its expected value, and hence that a.a.s.\ $|N[U]|> \frac{4}{9} sd^r$ for all $s$ and $r$ in this case.
+since $c' \le 1$.
+Chernoff's bound~\eqn{chern} can be used again in the same way as before to show that with high probability $|N[U]|$ is concentrated near its expected value, and hence that a.a.s.\ $|N[U]|> \frac{4}{9} sd^r$ for all sets $S$ and all $r$ for which $n/\log n < sd^r \le n$, where $s=|S|$.
 Thus (i) holds also in this case.